ricardochimal/override-dns-example/README.md

 ## License

-This project is released under the MIT License.
-See the source code for details.
+This project is released under the Apache License, version 2.0.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.

-## Support
+## Support & Contributing

-For questions and support, please check the documentation or create an issue in the project repository.
+This is only a proof of concept, do not use in production